-The Asus Zenfone 8 series launched on May 12, and is the company’s flagship family for 2021.
+The Asus Zenfone 8 series launched on May 12, 2021, and is the company’s flagship family for the year.
 That means you can expect top-end power, high refresh rate OLED screens, and other typical flagship stylings.
-The phones will be made available in Europe first, with Indian and US launches planned further down the line, according to Asus.
+The phones became available in Europe first, with Indian and US launches happening a bit later.

 Asus is positioning the standard Zenfone 8 (seen above) as a more compact but otherwise traditional flagship owing to its 6-inch screen size.
 Meanwhile, the Zenfone 8 Flip is more in line with the previous models, featuring a near-identical flipping camera mechanism.
 But the two Zenfone 8 devices differ in more ways than you might expect, with the standard phone offering a number of extra features.

 The Zenfone 8 will retail for $629 / €699 / £599 while the Zenfone 8 Flip is priced at €799 (~$970).
 The Zenfone 8 will be available in Obsidian Black and Horizon Silver, while the Flip will be offered in Glacial Silver and Galactic Black options.

 Both phones pack Snapdragon 888 chipsets, ticking the all-important power box for bonafide 2021 flagships.
 But the Zenfone 8 also has a 6-inch screen size and a more affordable price tag, making it worth considering if you feel most of today’s flagships are simply too big and too expensive.

 The standard phone lacks a flipping camera setup but does make up for this omission with an IP68 rating for water and dust resistance as well as a 120Hz refresh rate.
 It also offers optical image stabilization on the main camera, which is missing on the Flip model.
 There are a couple of other compromises on the more compact phone though, such as the lack of a telephoto camera and a smaller battery.